Hershel W. Williams: Medal of Honor action

 Covered by only four riflemen, he fought for four hours under intense enemy small-arms fire and repeatedly returned to his own lines to prepare demolition charges and obtain serviced flame throwers.
 He returned to the front, frequently to the rear of hostile emplacements, to wipe out one position after another.
 At one point, a wisp of smoke alerted him to the air vent of a Japanese bunker, and he approached close enough to put the nozzle of his flamethrower through the hole, fire and kill the occupants.
-On another occasion, he was charged by enemy riflemen who attempted to stop him with bayonets; he killed them with a burst of flame from his weapon.
+On another occasion, he was charged by enemy riflemen who attempted to stop him with bayonets; he fired at them with a burst of flame from his weapon and in a PBS America documentary "The Seabees on Iwo Jima" recounted how "It took all the oxygen from them..." which killed them.
 Williams said that much of the action "is just a blank.
 I have no memory."

 These actions occurred on the same day that two flags were raised on Mount Suribachi, and Williams, about one thousand yards away from the volcano, was able to witness the event.
 He fought through the remainder of the five-week-long battle, even though he was wounded in the leg on March 6 by fragmentation, for which he was awarded the Purple Heart.
+Out of over 300 flamethrower operators deployed by the American military on the island, Williams was one of fewer than 20 to survive.